RoboSats/robosats/setup.md

 6 - Pick a RoboSats backend to test the new frontend: e.g. "robosats.onion.moe", or "unsafe.testnet.robosats.com".
 You can also use the onion services also if you are using Brave or Tor Browser (untested!)

-7 - Open requestly extension and add a new redirect rule.
+7 - Open Requestly extension and add a new redirect rule.
 Make  "{robosats-site}/static/frontend/main.js" redirect to "127.0.0.1:8080/main.js" and save the changes.

 -------------------

 **You are ready to go!** Edit the frontend code in `/frontend/src/` to make the changes you want.
-Withing a few seconds, the `npm run dev` process will pack the code into the local `main.js`.
+Within a few seconds, the `npm run dev` process will pack the code into the local `main.js`.
 Visit your selected {robosats-site} and you will see your new awesome frontend! :)

-Everytime you save changes to files in `/frontend/src` you will be able to see them in your browser after a few seconds using force refresh (Ctrl+Shift+R).
+Every time you save changes to files in `/frontend/src` you will be able to see them in your browser after a few seconds using force refresh (Ctrl+Shift+R).
 If you need to edit CSS or other static files, simply add them to Requestly in the same way.

 # Full Stack Development
 ## The Easy Way: Docker-compose (-dev containers running on testnet)